artsy/artsy.github.io/_posts/2017-04-05-what-is-fastlane-match.markdown

 * There is tooling which makes it easy to see the state of all the code signing process.

 A year later, on a project which gets no-where near as much developer attention, I discovered that we had got multiple parts of the certs, keys and profiles wrong when updating our central repo.
-So, for [this project][folio].
-I have switched to use match.
+So, for [this project][folio], I have switched to use match.

 ---